F1DNA/FlexFarmerInDocker/README.md

       restart: always
       image: containrrr/watchtower
       environment:
-      - TZ=America/Chicago
+      - TZ=America/Chicago # Change this to your timezone as needed
+        # For a list of timezone options - http://manpages.ubuntu.com/manpages/hirsute/man3/DateTime::TimeZone::Catalog.3pm.html
       volumes:
       - /var/run/docker.sock:/var/run/docker.sock
       command: --debug --interval 21600 –cleanup
 ```

-Note that spacing matters as this is YAML code: (Also note the cap W, this is no bueno, don't do that)
+Note that spacing matters as this is YAML code: (Also note the cap W in my screenshot, this is no bueno, don't do that.
+I had to edit my stack and fix it)

  ![image](https://user-images.githubusercontent.com/61926834/132616393-5894bb7e-4efe-4e71-b56e-ce45da375316.png)